Abesech-Inbasekar/DA5401_Assignment_2/README.md

 ├── Assignment_2.ipynb # Main Jupyter notebook with full analysis, plots, and discussion
 ├── README.md # This file — explains project structure and submission details
-└── data/ # (Optional) Folder to place the mushroom dataset locally if required

 ---